LuuKhoaHoc/smart-branch/docs/USAGE.md

 ### AI Fallback

-AI Mode tự động fallback về Traditional Mode khi:
+AI Mode automatically falls back to Traditional Mode when:

-- API key không được cấu hình
+- The API key is not configured
-- Network connection fail
+- Network connection fails
-- API limit reached
+- API limit is reached
 - Invalid API response

 ## 🎨 Branch Naming Convention